Frequently Asked Questions

 At what age can my child begin attending Geneva?

-Pre-K: Children must be 4 years old by September 1
+K4: Children should be 4 years old by September 1

-Kindergarten: Children must be 5 years old by September 1.
+Kindergarten: Children should be 5 years old by September 1.

 Please note that all students applying to Geneva will be assessed in order to determine their readiness for the grade for which they are applying.
 Please refer to the Apply Now page.